mbhs/silverchips/README.md

 This code is organized into three main Django apps and a number of auxiliary scripts.
 The apps are:

-* `core`: Shared functionality between all aspects of SilverChips Online.
+* `core`: Shared functionality between all aspects of Silver Chips Online.
 Models live here.
 * `home`: Public-facing functionality that any user can see when they load the site.
-* `staff`: Private functionality that only SilverChips staff accesses to administer the newspaper.
+* `staff`: Private functionality that only Silver Chips staff accesses to administer the newspaper.

 ## Advanced